Position: Adopt Constraints Over Fixed Penalties in Deep Learning: On the Augmented Lagrangian Method

 \section{On the Augmented Lagrangian Method}

-As discussed in \citet{blog_1,blog_2}—and formally analyzed by \citet{platt1988constrained} from a dynamical-systems perspective—standard gradient descent–ascent on the Lagrangian fails to solve \cref{ex:concave}.
-The updates exhibit undamped oscillations around the optimal solution and its associated Lagrange multiplier, driven by the concavity of the Lagrangian with respect to \(x\) (just as the penalized objective is concave in \(x\) for any penalty coefficient \(c > 0\)).
-Intuitively, these dynamics reflect a fundamental tension: minimizing the Lagrangian with respect to \(x\) pushes toward the domain boundaries—mimicking the behavior of the penalized approach—while updates to the multiplier seek to enforce the constraint.
-As these two forces act out of phase, their interplay results in persistent oscillations, as also noted in \citet{blog_1,blog_2}.
+As discussed in \citet{blog_1,blog_2}—and formally analyzed by \citet{platt1988constrained} from a dynamical-systems perspective—standard gradient descent--ascent on the Lagrangian can fail to solve non-convex problems such as \cref{ex:concave}.
+Its updates exhibit undamped oscillations around the optimal solution and corresponding optimal multiplier, driven by the concavity of the Lagrangian with respect to \(x\) (just as the penalized objective is concave in \(x\) for any penalty coefficient \(c > 0\)).
+Intuitively, these dynamics reflect a fundamental tension: minimizing the Lagrangian with respect to \(x\) pushes the iterates toward the boundaries of the domain—mirroring the behavior of the penalized approach—while the multiplier updates attempt to enforce the constraint.
+Because these two forces act out of phase, their interaction leads to persistent oscillations.

-\citet{blog_2,platt1988constrained} instead propose optimizing the Augmented Lagrangian \citep{bertsekas1975method}; we briefly explain in this section why it resolves the issue.
-However, to keep the presentation of the main paper streamlined and focused on the vanilla Lagrangian approach, we adopt a PI controller to update the dual variables \citep{stooke2020responsive,sohrabi2024nupi}, which still recovers the correct solution.
+To address this issue, \citet{platt1988constrained} propose optimizing the Augmented Lagrangian function \citep{powell1969method,hestenes1969multiplier,rockafellar1973dual}.
+We briefly explain here why this resolves the problem.
+However, to keep the main paper streamlined and focused on the vanilla Lagrangian approach, we instead use a PI controller \citep{stooke2020responsive,sohrabi2024nupi} to update the dual variables in \cref{ex:concave}.
+Owing to its equivalence with the Augmented Lagrangian method \citep{ramirez2025dual}, this still recovers the correct solution (see \cref{table:concave}).

-The Augmented Lagrangian adds a quadratic penalty term to the standard Lagrangian:
+The Hestenes--Powell--Rockafellar Augmented Lagrangian adds a quadratic penalty on constraint violations to the linear penalties of the standard Lagrangian: